Chart Color Schemes

 Mount Colah's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Mount Colah.
-AreaSearch's assessment indicates very low prevalence of common health conditions across all age groups.
+Mortality rates and chronic condition prevalence were very low across all age groups.

-The rate of private health cover is found to be very high at approximately 57% of the total population (around 4,998 people), compared to 59.9% across Greater Sydney.
-The most common medical conditions in the area are asthma and mental health issues, impacting 8.2 and 7.1% of residents respectively.
-Meanwhile, 72.2% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
-The under-65 population demonstrates better than average health outcomes.
-The area has 16.0% of residents aged 65 and over (1,396 people).
-Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.
+Private health cover was found to be very high at approximately 57% of the total population (~4,998 people), compared to 59.9% across Greater Sydney.
+The most common medical conditions were asthma and mental health issues, impacting 8.2 and 7.1% of residents respectively.
+72.2% declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The under-65 population demonstrated better than average health outcomes.
+The area had 16.1% of residents aged 65 and over (1,404 people).
+Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health